Do you want to watch TV for free? You can get local channels without paying a monthly fee when you buy a digital TV antenna.

 If you want to improve the signal of a single digital TV antenna, moving it closer to a window or higher up on a wall might do the trick.

-One member of Team Clark has the Mohu Leaf, a popular indoor digital antenna that connects to the back of a single TV to pick up local channels.
-He also secures it to the back of his TV with a Velcro strip to keep it out-of-sight.
+One member of Team Clark has the Mohu Leaf, a popular indoor digital antenna that connects to the back of his TV to pick up local channels.
+He secures it to the back of his TV with a Velcro strip to keep it out-of-sight.

 Attic TV Antenna

-Follow any directions accompanying the attic antenna for the best results.
-The installation process will involve connecting the antenna to your home media wiring, so take proper precautions when proceeding with the installation.
+The installation process will involve connecting the antenna to your home media wiring, so follow the instructions and take proper precautions if you’re installing the antenna yourself.

 The main disadvantage is that roofing materials may prevent the antenna from picking up channels clearly.
 Other factors like fluorescent lights and computers may also negatively affect your TV’s ability to receive a clear picture from the antenna.